simplecore-inc/big-calendar-react/README.md

 - **UI Components**: ⚠️ Heavily edited shadcn/ui components
 - **State Management**: React Context

 Note: I **_DO NOT_** use the default shadcn components or its color palette.
-Some of the ShadCN components have been modified to fit my design system and palette, so keep that in mind if you plan to integrate the calendar into your project.
+Some of the shadcn components have been modified to fit my design system and palette, so keep that in mind if you plan to integrate the calendar into your project.

 ## Getting Started